Interop-community/Project-Herophilus-Assets/index.md

 ![iDaaS Word Art](images/iDAAS-Web-WordCloud.png)

 # Background
-This is the upstream community to to Red Hat Healthcare's Intelligent DaaS.
+This is the upstream community to Red Hat Healthcare's Intelligent DaaS.
 Please feel free to go to our discussion and/or issues areas in any of the specific repositories.
-Any feedback is considered as we always look to improve our design pattern/reference architecture.
+We consider all feedback as we are looking to improve our design pattern/reference architecture.
 Any communication to these areas or the project owners influences our [Technical Roadmap](docs/Roadmap/index.md).

 # General Content Links
-Below are general content common links to help ensure we share key content from this project or the industry with everyone..
+Below are general content links to help ensure we share key content from the project or industry with everyone.

 | General Content|
 | -------------|